Confidence means loving your body and being comfortable in your own skin.

 Coming to terms and accepting your body not only for what it looks like but also for the amazing things it can do.

 Dress your body in a way that makes you feel great

 When you stay in your pajamas all day or throw on the first thing you find in your closet, you just feel “meh”.
 No thought put into the outfit, and it doesn’t make you feel great.

 When you’re wearing an outfit you love and expresses who you are, your confidence radiates from within!
 You feel like the world is your runway that day.

-Another would be to do things that make you feel confident.
+Do things that make you feel confident

 We all have our own things.
 For me, it’s getting a blowout and doing my make up.
 For others that may be doing their nails, getting a haircut, putting on their favorite lipstick.
 They may be small actions, but they all add up!

 Body confidence, to its core, comes from a deep inner belief that your body is ‘good’.

 The typical solution to this in 2018 suggests that all body types are equally valid and that whatever your body is like, it’s great.